cbmarcum/lazybones/README.md

 Publishing to the simple repository is not yet implemented.
 Manual steps are trivial and documented below.

 Existing Lazybones templates should still work if moved to a URL repository as described below.
-The .lazybones subdirectory created in project templates has been continued here for compatibility purposes.
-This maybe changed in a future major version release.

-The following content is updated from the original docs...
-(Work in progress!!)

 The tool is very simple: it allows you to create a new project structure for any framework or library for which the tool has a template.